DocHolliday13x/city-explorer/README.md

 Today I will be creating the react application in which I will be building this project with in the same manner as my gallery of horns project.
 Generate the files from my terminal using create-react-app city-explorer then importing them to GitHub.
 After my initial setup is complete (which is being done on a branch named setup rather than on the main), I will create a branch to commence my work on.
 The order of operations for today is layed out on a Trello board.

 * Link to Trello Board: https://trello.com/b/YJhepSUm/city-explorer
-* Name of Feature:
+* Name of Feature: API
-* Estimate of Time Needed to Complete:
+* Estimate of Time Needed to Complete: Not 6 hours
 * Start Time: 1300
-* Finish Time:
+* Finish Time: 1922
-* Actual Time to Completion:
+* Actual Time to Completion: 6 hours

 ## Getting Started